anranLi515/AnranLi.github.io/_pages/cv.md

 Education
 ======
+* Ph.D in Computer Science, University of Science and Technology of China, 2021
 * B.S. in Anhui University of Science and Technology, 2016
-* M.S. in Information Security, University of Science and Technology of China, 2018
-* Ph.D in Computer Science, University of Science and Technology of China, 2021

 Work experience
 ======